Understanding the flu and flu vaccine:

 Flu Vaccine for Children

-Flu vaccination in children aged 2 to 17 years is delivered via a small nasal spray into each nostril.
+Flu vaccination in children aged 2 to 12 years is delivered via a small nasal spray into each nostril.
 It is non-invasive and is not painful.
 It is still effective even if the child sneezes, blows their nose or has a runny nose after vaccination.
 By vaccinating children, it helps reduce the risk of catching the seasonal flu and minimises absence from school or trips to the doctor.
 It reduces the risk of passing it onto vulnerable grandparents or those with underling illness.
-All children are entitled to a free vaccine.
+All children in this age category are entitled to a free vaccine.

 Booking a Flu Vaccine